apache/celix/documents/getting_started/creating_a_simple_bundle.md

 Download the latest eclipse CDT at [http://www.eclipse.org](http://www.eclipse.org) and install it on your system.
 For more information on how the install eclipse on your system consult the eclipse documentation.
 For this getting started guide the luna version of eclipse was used ([linux](http://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/luna/R/eclipse-cpp-luna-R-linux-gtk-x86_64.tar.gz) [mac](http://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/luna/R/eclipse-cpp-luna-R-macosx-cocoa-x86_64.tar.gz)).

 ##Apache Celix Bundle project
 Now that Apache Celix and Eclipse is installed, we are ready to create a new Apache Celix Bundle project.
-In this project cmake will be create a singe hello world bundle with a deployment configuration for testing the bundle.
+CMake is used as build tool for Apache Celix projects.

 To setup of the project, first create a new project dir to work in: